 We're hosting this today from Smith.ai virtual receptionists and web chat.
-We're a 24/7 receptionist company that handles calls, chats, texts, and Facebook messages for businesses.
+We're a 24/7 receptionist company that handles calls, chats, and texts for businesses.
 And we work with agencies and IT firms as well to facilitate that for their own clients.
 So if you're interested in working with us or partnering with us, we would love to hear from you.

 I will let Sam introduce herself and then we'll go to Conrad.